 Teens might also explore the poetry of Jesuit priest Gerard Manley Hopkins, particularly “The Windhover,” “Pied Beauty,” and “God’s Grandeur.”

-► Examen.
 Use the Ignatian Daily Examen to reflect on how you encountered the presence of God in the natural world.
+This is a great activity to try at the end of the day around a campfire (after s’mores, probably).
+Even simply asking the question is a enough to bookmark the concept for kids.

-► Collect a bouquet.
-Collect flowers, pinecones, pebbles, shells, feathers, or other natural objects that show God’s glory and present them to God (or the Virgin Mary, or one of the saints) in a spirit of gratitude by placing them in your Home Oratory.
+Collect flowers, pine cones, pebbles, shells, feathers, or other natural objects that show God’s glory and present them to God (or the Virgin Mary, or one of the saints) in a spirit of gratitude by placing them in your Home Oratory.

 Talking Points: Meeting God in the Natural World